davekelly/DH-Boilerplate/readme.md

 # DH-Boilerplate

-A bare-bones (work-in-progress) Laravel 4 app setup for Digital Humanities projects.
+A bare-bones (work-in-progress) [Laravel 4](http://laravel.com) app setup for Digital Humanities projects.
 This is not a completed app, just a skeleton with useful back- and front-end libraries, etc included.
-It won't do anything out-of-the-box.
+It won't do much out-of-the-box.

+Delete the stuff you don't need to use.

 ##Requirements